We invite students provisionally offered a place to study at Aston University for 2024 to apply for an Aston Forward

 - Who is considered a home fee payer?

 A student who qualifies to be considered for a tuition fee loan and grants and loans for living costs from the UK government.
 The rules about qualifying as a home student depend on nationality, the immigration status of you and your family members and where you have all been living.

 - Why is the eligibility criteria is the household income set at £25,000

 We have a very finite number of scholarships, therefore we want to prioritise these scholarships to those who it could benefit the most.

 - I'm an international student - am I eligible to apply for a scholarship?

-The Alumni Undergraduate Scholarships are open to Home students.
+The Aston Forward Scholarships are open to Home students.
 We also offer a range of scholarships designed exclusively to support our international students.

 - Who can I contact if I have any questions about the scholarship and the application process?

 Please read the details of the eligibility and selection criteria about, as well as the FAQs.
 If your question isn't answered, please contact the Scholarships Team